Mō te tūranga

 Promotion to Lieutenant Commander and above is based on merit.
 Promotion to Lieutenant Commander requires the completion of the Intermediate Command and Staff Course (Joint) or an equivalent international course.
 Promotion to Lieutenant Commander is also subject to minimum lengths of service and seniority in rank.

-As a Reserve Psychologist, the minimum remuneration you will be paid from day one is a daily rate of $223.72 plus an allowance for holiday pay.
-You are paid for each hour you work, up to a maximum of eight hours’ pay per day.
-Your remuneration will continue to increase on promotion and with the gaining of seniority.
+As a Navy Reserve Officer, the minimum remuneration you will be paid is a daily rate, plus an allowance for holiday pay.
+The NZDF also pays 4% Kiwisaver on top of your personal contribution.
+Your remuneration will increase on promotion and seniority.